GAME MONETIZATION GUIDE

 Your in-game ads should never feel as though they’re keeping players from the best game experience.
 Fortunately, games offer plenty of opportunities for you to place ads in natural ‘transitional’ spaces such as loading screens, game lobbies, and menus., These types of in-game spaces offer great opportunities to present ads in a non-disruptive way.

 Not to mention, fully immersive ads can be featured within the world of the game itself.
 These are not only unobtrusive but can actually enhance the game experience when done right.
-Take a look at one of an example of just such an experience, from one of our partners:
+Take a look at an example of just such an experience, from one of our partners:

 Reward Players for Unblocking